jlewis200/VDVAE/README.md

 `python3 vdvae.py --config ffhq256 --checkpoint checkpoints/ffhq256_pretrained.pt --random 8 --temp 1`

 ## Train a model
-Note:  Due to pytorch Automatic Mixed Precision (AMP) optimizations, training must be conducted on a CUDA device.

 ### Download desired datasets
  - CIFAR 10 - The torchvision version of this datset should download automatically